kpradeep12/code-blogger/_posts/2018-10-31-design-and-implement-REST-APIs-using-spring.md

 image: /assets/images/banners/design-and-implement-rest-apis.png
 author: pradeep
 featured: false
+description: "Example based article on designing and implementing rest API's.
+Using Spring REST."
 ---

 REST endpoints are used in integrating applications or in providing services to the clients.
 In this article I will go through a CRUD based application to design and implement REST endpoints using Spring boot.
 I have a sample customer data and I will create a corresponding Spring REST Controller to access customer data.
 To make it simple I will focus only on the controller class instead of on whole spring application.You can download full project in [github](https://github.com/kpradeep12/mycustomers).